A mother’s passion, a history of progress

-With the help of professionals in the learning disability field, Mrs. Carol Brehm founded Brehm Preparatory School in 1982.
+Brehm Preparatory School was founded in 1982 by Carol Brehm and a small group of professionals in the learning disability field.
 Mrs. Brehm was the mother of Tyson Brehm, a high-school student with learning disabilities whose unique needs were not addressed by the public school system or by traditional boarding schools.

-Tyson Brehm’s mother had a dream.
-She dreamed of a school in the midwest where her son and other students could learn.
-In 1982, Carol Brehm founded Brehm Preparatory School, a not-for-profit boarding school for students with learning disabilities.
-The honorary shovel broke ground on the nine-acre campus in April of that year.
-By late August, four humble dorms and two modest academic buildings were built at 1245 East Grand Avenue, in Carbondale, Illinois, a location selected for its nearness to Southern Illinois University.
-The school doors were opened that fall for 19 students who were supervised and taught by 17 full- and part-time staff.
+By late August, four humble dorms and two modest academic buildings were built at 1245 East Grand Avenue, in Carbondale, Illinois, a location selected for its proximity to Southern Illinois University.
+The school doors opened that fall for 19 students being taught and supervised by 17 full- and part-time staff.

-By the end of its first year, Brehm had an enrollment of 36 students.
-Brehm visionaries, however, continued to dream of better facilities and programs for more students.
-During 1996 and 2006, Brehm underwent major expansions led by a strategic planning process open to all stakeholders.
-The plan resulted in the addition of two new academic buildings, a new girls’ dorm, a therapeutic and administrative building, increased square footage of existing dorms and academic buildings, and a multi-purpose building with a dining hall, gym, cyber café, and stage.
-Brehm now has the capacity for up to 100 students between the ages of 11-22 who have learning disabilities, speech and language impairments, other health impairments, and social-emotional disorders.
-The program is staffed by more than 150 full- and part-time employees who participate in ongoing professional development to further expand their repertoire of best practices to meet the academic, social, and emotional challenges that Brehm students present.
+Brehm visionaries continued to dream of better facilities and programs for more students.
+From 1996 to 2006, Brehm underwent major expansions, led by a strategic planning process open to all stakeholders.
+The plan resulted in the addition of two new academic buildings, a new girls’ dorm, a therapeutic and administrative building, and the expansion of existing dorms and academic buildings, and a new multi-purpose building with a dining hall, gym, cyber café, and stage.

-Despite the radical changes in the physical plant, student population, and personnel, the mission and vision have remained constant and true to Carol Brehm’s dream.
-Her passion and spirit continue to be a motivating presence, guiding leadership and stakeholders on a daily basis and in long-range strategic planning.
-Since 1982 we have evolved while remaining true to our mission.
-Thank you, Carol, and all of the other Brehm heroes who stay true to our mission — the empowerment of our students.
+Through it all, the school’s mission and vision have remained constant and true to Carol Brehm’s dream — the empowerment of bright students who learn differently.
+Her passion and spirit continue to be a motivating presence, guiding leadership and stakeholders on a daily basis and in long-range strategic planning focused on keeping Brehm at the forefront of special education.